 Welcome to my blog, on this one, we are going to analyze the different options we have to assign a static IP to our computer/server.
 In this case, the post is going to be divided in 2 parts, one for each method, both are explained for Windows, Linux and macOS.
 This tutorial will be part from a series of projects, on which ones, the installation and configuration of Raspbian and the static IP assignation are going to be basic steps to be done, and will appear on the header of each project that requires those steps.

 What means to assign a static IP to your computer?

 Which is the reason to have 2 IPs?
-With the current protocol of IP distribution (IPV4) exist a maximum number of IP that can be distributed.
-IPV4 uses 32 bits addresses, limiting it to = 4,294,967,296 unique IPs.
+With the current protocol of IP distribution (IPV4) exist a maximum number of IPs that can be distributed.
+IPV4 uses 32 bits addresses, limiting it to 2^32 = 4,294,967,296 unique IPs.
 That means that are not enough IP for all.
 That's why there is only 1 IP per network.
-This address is assigned by our ISP or internet provider and excluding same cases, we can't choose it.
+This address is assigned by our ISP or internet provider and, excluding some cases, we can't choose it.
 But we can modify our private one, following the structure of 192.168.1/0.xxx

 Your router is the manager of all this.
 For each device/computer we connect to the router, this will assign a private IP by DHCP.
 Usually this IP is reserved to the device for a time, once the time finishes the router will assign another IP.
 Router itself decides what IP.

 The problem is when we want to connect remotely using SSH and the device's IP.
 IF this IP changes, we have to look for the new IP and connect to it using the new one.
 Another problem is when we open ports on our router for a specific device/IP.
 And again, if the IP changes the port remains open but not for our device that has a new IP.
 To avoid this problem, we assign a static IP, so we know that the device will always have the same IP.